Changing web hosting can be super painful – or it can be a cinch, depends on your approach.

 These all have varying amounts of features, roughly ranked in order of how much they match the best features.

-Here are some aspects to keep in mind when qualifying your next web host.
+Jump to the detailed checklist below for more, but are some aspects to keep in mind when qualifying your next web host:

 2. Confirm Your Domain Ownership

 A crucial step to migrating your website to a new web host provider is having the proper domain ownership in place first.
 A domain name is the website address that customers and potential customers type into the browser bar to reach your website.
 You need to maintain ownership of this domain name and all the relevant registration details, such as contact information and method of payment, on a yearly basis.

 With your domain ownership details in place, you need to determine whether you are going to transfer the domain registration to your new web host provider or switch to a new domain name server.
 Here is more information on both options that will help in your decision making process.